What: Block Two of Abot Tala’s Self-Directed and Interest-Led Learning Program

 - Online learning resources

-- If you have any questions or clarifications about the program, you may email us at email@example.com or call/text 09152864494.
+- If you have any questions or clarifications about the program, you may email us at email@example.com or firstname.lastname@example.org.

 - Family meeting (for new members only)

-- Once payment has been made (via online transfer or Paypal), please email us a copy of your proof payment.
+- Once payment has been made (via online transfer or Paypal), please email our billing address a copy of your proof of payment.
+This is a very important step because this allows us to trace payments.

 Community Huddle with Abot Tala Staff Mentors

 The only hour in the week where all of our teens are in one place!
 During huddles we have activities, both mentor and teen-led, to help us get to know each other better.
-We also get to talk about community updates, as well as questions and issues they may have about the program.
+We also get to talk about community updates, plans for the day or the week, as well as questions and issues they may have about the program.
 This is also when we consult the teens about certain decisions we make for the community.
 The huddle is open to all block 2 members of Abot Tala.

 Math Gym B (Arithmetic, Pre-Algebra) with Ericho Fuentes